 Project on Peace and Cooperation in the Asian-Pacific RegionProject

 The Project on Peace and Cooperation in the Asian-Pacific Region has been a cornerstone of research at the Center for International Security and Cooperation for three decades.
-It supports initiatives on security cooperation and tension reduction in the Asian-Pacific region with special emphasis on Korea and China, and, more recently, on South Asia.
-Currently, it focuses on Asian nuclear issues and Northeast Asia regional health cooperation, which a special emphasis on tuberculosis control.
+It supports initiatives on security cooperation and tension reduction in the Asia-Pacific region with special emphasis on China and Korea.
+Currently, it focuses on Asian nuclear issues and Northeast Asia regional peace issues.

-Directed by John W. Lewis, the Project undertakes activities involving scholars and officials from the United States and the countries of Northeast Asia.
-These activities include a joint TB Health Policy Program with leading doctors and epidemiologists from Stanford School of Medicine, Bay Area experts and the World Health Organization.
+The Project undertakes activities involving scholars and officials from the United States and the countries of Northeast Asia.
 The goals of the Project are to increase the understanding of the relevant countries in the region regarding their common security interests as well as national concerns.
 To facilitate this, the Project organizes small workshops for specialists and officials; supports in-depth research and makes that research available to both academic specialists and policymakers; and selectively trains key individuals for future academic and government work.

 The Project on Peace and Cooperation in the Asian-Pacific Region has helped the Center for International Security and Cooperation become a leading international research institution in the field of Asian security.
 As U.S.-China and U.S.-North Korea relations become more central to regional security, the role that the Project plays to promote dialogue and common understanding becomes increasingly important.